 Now that a lot of the Fairfax County running gang was back together at the Monroe Parker Invitational, Albert Velikonja decided to see who had done their homework over the summer.

 A mile and a half in to Burke Lake’s 2.98-mile course, he surged, and looked around to see how it all shook out.

 “I wasn’t trying to run away with it, I just wanted to see if anyone would come with me,” he said.

-Herndon senior Colin McAuley and West Springfield seniors Chris Weeks and Sam Pritchard all joined him in the front.
+Herndon senior Colin McCauley and West Springfield seniors Chris Weeks and Sam Pritchard all joined him in the front.

 Half a mile later, he took off again, this time only McCauley followed.